 If you have too little mechanical advantage, lowering the cable yoke so that the transverse cable is more nearly horizontal will help.
 If you have low-profile cantilevers, artificially "widening" the profile will also increase mechanical advantage: set the transverse cable wide enough that the shoes have to be exended inward on their bosses to reach the rim.

 In some cases, what appears to be inadequate mechanical advantage turns out to be that the brake shoes are not "grippy" enough; they may be dirty, or dried out, or of low quality.
 Better-quality shoes can make a real difference.
-I particularly recommend Mathauser brake shoes, which have good grip and wear slowly.
+I particularly recommend Kool-Stop Salmon brake shoes, which have good grip and wear slowly.

 Excessive mechanical advantage can often be reduced by raising the cable yoke and lengthening the transverse cable, so that it makes a sharper angle around the yoke.
 Unfortunately, there isn't always room to raise the yoke far enough, especially in the rear of smaller frames.